-Sequences in the S5 version are stored in a different format and have a different file extension than in prior versions.
+Sequences in S5 and later versions are stored in a different format and have a different file extension than in prior versions.

-S5 Sequences Prior Versions
+S5 and later Older Versions

 Musical Sequences LOREDIT LMS

 Animation Sequences LOREDIT LAS

 Sequence File Extensions

 Therefore, sequences created with prior versions must be upgraded.
 You do this by selecting File > Open from the main menu, and then selecting the LMS or LAS file you want to upgrade.
 After opening the file, you will be presented with the following dialog: